CharlieDigital/chrlschn/src/content/blog/2025/typescript-conditional-types-for-type-safety-without-assertions.md

   : Message(MessageType.Sync, Id, Payload);
 ```

 Here, you can see just how similar these two constructs are at achieving the same result.
-The key difference is that the C# implementation remains type-safe at runtime as the type metadata remains whereas the TypeScript implementation should probably still be implemented with a schema like Zod or Valibot.
+The key difference is that the C# implementation *remains type-safe at runtime* as the type metadata remains whereas the TypeScript implementation should probably still be implemented with a schema like Zod or Valibot.

+It should be noted that C# switch expressions with pattern matching are much, much more powerful and allow for far more expressive pattern expressions than what has been demonstrated in this basic example.
+[See Tim Deschryver's excellent writeup for a more in depth exploration](https://timdeschryver.dev/blog/pattern-matching-examples-in-csharp).

 ---